Ev3ryTh1ngN1c3/Employee-Tracker-with-SQL/README.md

   WHEN starting the application

-  THEN presented with the following options:
+  THEN presented with the following options :
   - view all departments
   - view all roles
   - view all employees